lopezdsr/sql-query/sqlref/sql_reference.template.md

 <!--include-svg src="./svgfiles/metaindexIndextype.svg" target="./diagrams/metaindexIndextype.svg" alt="syntax diagram for the different index types" layout="@break@" -->

 * MINMAX: Stores minimum or maximum values for a column for all types, except for complex types.
-* VALUELIST: Stores the list of unique values for the column for all types if the distict values in that column are low.
+* VALUELIST: Stores the list of unique values for the column for all types if the distinct values in that column are low.
-* BLOOMFILTER: Uses bloom filter technique for byte, string, long, integer, or short types if the disctict values in that column are high.
+* BLOOMFILTER: Uses bloom filter technique for byte, string, long, integer, or short types if the distinct values in that column are high.
 * GEOSPATIAL: Stores a geospatial bounding box for geometry types.

 ```sql